Charles Wordsworth (cricketer)

 Charles William Wordsworth (9 September 1877 – 10 June 1960) was an English-born cricketer and cricket coach who played in Australia and New Zealand during the early 20th century.
 He played first-class cricket for New South Wales and Otago between the 1907–08 and 1909–10 seasons.

 Wordsworth was born at Rotherham in England in 1877.
 He worked as a baker.
 Primarily a bowler, he made his first-class cricket debut for New South Wales in a match against Queensland in April 1908, taking four wickets in the match.
 He played First Grade cricket in Sydney and was described as a "fast-medium to fast right-hand bowler and a left-hand batsman" who was "a fair performer" in Grade Cricket, and had taken seven and eight wickets in two matches during the 1907–08 season.
 A retrospective view of his career described Wordsworth as "a fast bowler, but an erratic one".

 In November 1908 he and another Australian, Francis Ayles, were appointed as coaches by the Otago Cricket Association in New Zealand.
 Ayles was primarily a batting coach while Wordsworth, who the Otago Daily Times described as having "a reputation as a fast bowler", (Note: Several press sources describe Wordsworth as a fast bowler.
 Both CricInfo and CricketArchive list him as a medium pace bowler.) coached bowling and acted as a net bowler for practice sessions.
 The two men primarily coached young players and school cricketers, although they also worked with more established players.

 As well as coaching, Wordsworth played club cricket for Albion Cricket Club in Dunedin and appeared in all three of Otago's first-class matches during his first season in New Zealand.
-He played in the side's only Plunket Shield match of the season, bowling "exceedingly well" and taking five wickets in the match, including dismissing Auckland's opening batsman first ball with "a very fast delivery ... which caught the top of the middle stump".
+He played in the team's only Plunket Shield match of the season, bowling "exceedingly well" and taking five wickets in the match, including dismissing Auckland's opening batsman first ball with "a very fast delivery ... which caught the top of the middle stump".
 He played against Wanganui―the Otago Cricket Association again praising his consistency bowling in its end of season report― (Note: This match is not considered first-class and CricketArchive has no reference to it in its database scorecards.) and Southland and in first-class matches against Hawke's Bay and Canterbury.
-He was the side's second leading wicket-taker of the 1908–09 season, taking 25 wickets; he also scored a half-century.
+He was the team's second leading wicket-taker of the 1908–09 season, taking 25 wickets; he also scored a half-century.
 (Note: Wordsworth half-century was not scored in a first-class fixture.)